anthemion-org/ogle-web/README.md

 Selected functionality in this project is tested with [Jest](https://jestjs.io/).

-Some developers believe that every function must be policed by a squad of mostly superfluous tests.
+Some developers believe that every function should be policed by a squad of mostly superfluous, never-failing tests.
 I think those developers would be more pragmatic if they were writing the checks, rather than cashing them.
 There is no reason to create tests for simple functions that do not change.

 I would like to automate testing at the UI level, but it is usually too difficult to do that in a meaningful way.
-Ultimately, hands-on QA work is the only way to ensure that your app works.
+Ultimately, hands-on QA work is the only way to ensure that an app works.

 For testing purposes, it is sometimes necessary to export classes or functions that would otherwise be private to the implementing module.
 Instead of exporting these directly, I have packaged and exported them within `ForTest` objects.
 These should _not_ be used outside of testing.